iHDeveloper/ReactGUI/README.md

 Debian / Ubuntu | `sudo apt-get install git openjdk-8-jre-headless`
 CentOS / RHEL | `sudo yum install git java-1.8.0-openjdk-devel`
 Arch | `sudo pacman -S jdk8-openjdk git`

-## Goal
-The goal of this starter kit is to help make spigot plugin easy in development and a simple point to start.

-## Getting Started
-1. Clone the repository
-2. Setup the workspace by `./gradlew setup`
-3. Execute `./gradlew run` to run the server to test your plugin
----
-**You can create an issue to report a bug or suggest improvements to the kit.**

 ## Rename the plugin
 1. Change the project name the `settings.gradle.kts`